Negar Katirai

 Clinical Professor of Law; Director, Domestic Violence Law Clinic

-As Director of the Domestic Violence Law Clinic, Negar Katirai supervises law students in providing legal representation to victim-survivors of intimate partner violence.
-This includes helping survivors obtain orders of protection against their abusers and advising them on custody, housing, and immigration law issues as well as systemic change and community lawyering projects to improve the law and policy landscape for victim-survivors of intimate partner violence.
-Ms. Katirai also teaches Family Law and a Domestic Violence Seminar, and often guest lectures in other courses on related topics, including vicarious trauma, trauma-informed legal representation, and diversity and cultural competence.
-Her scholarship investigates questions that arise in the practice of family and intimate partner violence law, and seeks to promote conversation and collaboration between practitioners and academics.
-Ms. Katirai has been recognized for her community contributions and scholarship by the Women’s Foundation of Southern Arizona and by her peers as a Distinguished Public Service Scholar.
+Negar Katirai is the Director of the Gender Justice Workshop at the University of Arizona’s College of Law and a Visiting Fellow at the European University Institute.
+As Director of the Gender Justice Workshop, Ms. Katirai supervises law students in conducting research and advocacy to influence decision-makers and promote policies to advance gender empowerment, equality, and equity.
+Ms. Katirai has also supervised students in providing legal representation to victim-survivors of intimate partner violence, including helping survivors obtain orders of protection against their abusers and advising them on custody, housing, and immigration law issues.
+Her scholarship investigates questions that arise in the practice of family and intimate partner violence law and seeks to promote conversation and collaboration between practitioners and academics.
 Ms. Katirai was awarded a Fulbright to study Domestic Violence Fatality Reviews in Australia in 2022.
+She has been recognized for her community contributions and scholarship by the Women’s Foundation of Southern Arizona and by her peers as a Distinguished Public Service Scholar.
+She also teaches Family Law and a Seminar on Intimate Partner Violence.

-Ms. Katirai comes to the University of Arizona with a diverse variety of experience in public interest and corporate law practice.
-Most recently, Ms. Katirai served as Assistant Director of the Levin Center for Public Service and Public Interest Law at Stanford Law School, where she engaged in research and developed reports regarding the public interest field, including the delivery system for legal aid to the underrepresented, and best practices for evaluating public interest legal services.
-Prior to that Ms. Katirai served as a Staff Attorney at the Legal Aid Society of the District of Columbia and at Break the Cycle.
+Ms. Katirai has a diverse variety of experience in legal practice.
+She served as a Staff Attorney at the Legal Aid Society of the District of Columbia and at Break the Cycle.
 In both positions she provided holistic legal advocacy services to survivors of domestic violence, including in protection order, child custody, and child support matters.
-Ms. Katirai has also worked as an Associate at Steptoe & Johnson LLP, where her pro bono practice focused on representing asylum applicants in immigration court and legislative advocacy on behalf of child victims of trafficking.
+She has also served as Assistant Director of the Levin Center for Public Service and Public Interest Law at Stanford Law School, where she engaged in research and developed reports regarding the public interest field, including the delivery system for legal aid to the underrepresented, and best practices for evaluating public interest legal services.
+Ms. Katirai began her career as an Associate at Steptoe & Johnson LLP, where her pro bono practice focused on representing asylum applicants in immigration court and legislative advocacy on behalf of child victims of trafficking.

 Curriculum Vitae